ahlisbon/CJKmaterialProcessing/README.md

   - On a FirstSearch Record: copies the record on screen and reformats it to paste to a spreadsheet.
 - ctrl + Numpad 7 / F7
   - Derives an ISBN-10 from an ISBN-13 and pastes it into the ISBN-10 column.
+  - This will not work for ISBN's beginning with 979.
 - ctrl + Numpad 8 / F8
   - Opens a menu to fix the ISBN columns in a spreadsheet when there are multiple ISBNs in a cell.
 - ctrl + Numpad 9 / F9